 Driven by a commitment to visibility, visual artist barry johnson's work is an investigation into Black identity and its relationship to space.
 Through his art, he strives to directly confront the historical erasure of Black figures, using the portrait and the figure to capture a narrative of complex human experience.
 Space often serves as the powerful, yet shifting, backdrop for this exploration.

-johnson's work has earned significant recognition, including being a finalist for both the Seattle Art Museum’s Betty Bowen Award and the Neddy Award.
-His art is in collections, including the State Department collection in Washington, D.C., and has been exhibited across the United States.
+His art is in collections around the world, including the State Department collection in Washington, D.C., MoPOP, Amazon and he has been exhibited across the United States.
 He has held residencies at Amazon, Facebook, and BASE Experimental Space, in addition to creating multiple public artworks across the Pacific Northwest.

 johnson is represented by Winston Wachter.